 Completing the VAT652 Form – Step-by-Step Guide

-In this section, we delve into the practical aspects of completing the VAT652 form.
+We will now delve into the practical aspects of completing the VAT652 form.
 Understanding how to accurately fill out this form is crucial for UK businesses seeking to correct significant VAT errors.
 This step-by-step guide will provide detailed insights into each section of the form, ensuring a thorough and accurate submission.
+First of all, you need to access the form online.

 Step 1: Personal and Business Details